 Heads in the sand: companies continue to resist early turnaround support This year's survey showed continued strong resistance among distressed companies to turnaround support.
 Over three quarters (77%) of IFT members reported cultural/psychological resistance to external advice as the most common reason that companies didn't seek support.
-Two thirds (66%) also reported a lack of understanding of the role of turnaround professionals. - 2023 Societal Impact Report

-Over half of stressed companies don't know they are in trouble until it is too late IFT professionals reported that over half (54%) of companies they are called in to assist are simply unaware that they are in trouble until it is too late.
+Two thirds (66%) also reported a lack of understanding of the role of turnaround professionals.
+54% of companies do not know they are in trouble until it's too late Over half of stressed companies don't know they are in trouble until it is too late IFT professionals reported that over half (54%) of companies they are called in to assist are simply unaware that they are in trouble until it is too late.
 Qualitative interviews suggests that a lack of good quality MI and an underperforming Finance function can leave management in the dark.
 However, a tendency to optimism over realism can be just as damaging.

-Retail sector sees biggest growth in distressed companies The retail sector saw the largest increase in distressed companies in the last year, and was the third most common sector seeking turnaround support.
+saw largest increase in distressed companies in the last year Retail sector sees biggest growth 6 in distressed companies The retail sector saw the largest increase in distressed companies in the last year, and was the third most common sector seeking turnaround support.
 The manufacturing and construction sectors were the top two sectors providing work for turnaround professionals, both of which saw an increase in distressed companies over the period.
 Turnaround experts expect these three sectors to lead demand for turnaround over the next 12 months.

-Distress increased in every area of the UK, bar the Isle of Man The number of distressed companies grew between Q2 22 and Q2 23 in all areas of the UK, bar the Isle of Man.
+7-15% rise in stressed companies across most of the UK Distress increased in every area of the UK. bar the Isle of Man The number of distressed companies grew between Q2 22 and Q2 23 in all areas of the UK, bar the Isle of Man.
 The South East and London led for the absolute number of distressed companies for the second year running, reflecting the economic dominance of these regions.
 The rise in stressed companies in London, however, was just 1%, compared with 7-15% across most of the UK.
+Turnaround advisors report that over half of companies are simply unaware that they are in trouble until it is too late.